niilante/FFCK/docs/FAQ/FAQ.md

 ## Which Telemetry is disabled via user.js?

-- All Normandy and Shield Studies are disabled.
+- All Normandy and Shield Studies are disabled!
-- All Health reporting features are turned off
+- All Health reporting features are turned off!
-- Recommended addons are turned off
+- Recommended addons are turned off!
-- The extensions blocklist URL is sanitized
+- The extensions blocklist URL is sanitized!
-- The search URL from the search box in `about:addons` is sanitized
+- The search URL from the search box in `about:addons` is sanitized!
-- Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`
+- Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`!
-- Real time checking of downloads (i.e., cloud-delivered "protection") is turned off
+- Real time checking of downloads (i.e., cloud-delivered "protection") is turned off!
-- All report and data sharing URLs are changed and all possible data sharing services are disabled
+- All report and data sharing URLs are changed and all possible data sharing services are disabled!
-- Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature
+- Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature!
-- Crash reports are disabled
+- Crash reports are disabled!
-- All Heartbeat(s) are disabled
+- All Heartbeat(s) are disabled!
-- **..in other words, every telemetry is been disabled - because in my point of view this belongs into test/nightly builds and not into stable or ESR releases**
+- **...in other words, every single telemetry has been disabled - because in my point of view this belongs into test/nightly builds and not into stable or ESR releases**

 ## Optional addons to enhance several Firefox functions